otryshko/cbh/Refactoring.md

 ## Your Explanation Here

-See comments in dpk.js, but the basic idea is to add abstraction levels: define basic primitives and then use those primiteves to build levels of abstractions until the logic to derive the key can be clearly expressed in terms of those higher level.
+See comments in dpk.js, but the basic idea is to add abstraction levels: define basic primitives and then use those primiteves to build levels of abstractions until the logic to derive the key can be clearly expressed in terms of those higher levels.

 I extended the test suite to get 100% coverage